prashantgpt91/research-for-layman/README.md

 There is always more that could be done to help ensure that everyone gets a better understanding of research results.

 My primary source of motivation is [Stanford Scholar](https://scholar.stanford.edu/).
+Look out for their [YouTube channel](https://www.youtube.com/channel/UCBVtJbn_LHUjqqGV30JVU1g).

-### In what mode the content should be pushed to repo?
+### In which media the content should be pushed to repo?
 Is there any defined format?

-In my view videos are the best way to do this as stanford scholar has proved so, but even blog post/Doc/pdf/txt would also do good.
-No, there is no defined format yet & there will be none.
-I don't want people to pull back just because of so much of formatting rules.
-I will start this as my individual effort but will be happy to see other people joining in.
-So PRs are welcome.
+In my view videos are the best way to do this as stanford scholar has done so, but even blog post or either pdf would also do good.

 ### Any specific domain to explain research papers for?